UK judge rejects bid to delay Assange extradition hearing

 He said District Judge Vanessa Baraitser should excise the new American claims, which he said were sprung on the defense “out of the blue.”

-The judge said no, saying she had offered the defense the chance in August to postpone the hearing, and “they declined to do so.”
+The judge rejected the request, saying the defense had declined an earlier opportunity in August to postpone the hearing.
 The defense then asked for the case to be adjourned until January.
-Baraitser refused, saying Assange’s lawyers had had “ample time” before Monday to make the request.
+Baraitser refused, saying Assange’s lawyers had “ample time” before Monday to express their concerns.

 The case has already been held up for months because of the coronavirus pandemic.

 Assange, who has spent 16 months in a British prison, sat in the dock at the Old Bailey criminal court and formally refused the U.S. extradition demand.
-Assange, who lawyers say has suffered physical and mental ill-health because of his ordeal, spoke clearly to confirm his name and date of birth.
+Assange, who lawyers say has suffered physical and mental ill-health because of his ordeal, wore a suit and tie and spoke clearly to confirm his name and date of birth.

 “Julian Assange is the trigger, he is shining the light on all the corruption in the world,” Westwood said.

-The new June indictment accuses Assange of recruiting hackers at conferences in Europe and Asia, and of conspiring with members of hacking groups known as LulzSec and Anonymous.
-U.S. prosecutors say the evidence underscores Assange’s efforts to procure and release classified information, allegations that form the basis of criminal charges he already faces.
+The new June indictment accuses Assange of recruiting hackers at conferences in Europe and Asia, recruiting a teenager to hack into the computer of a former WikiLeaks associate and conspiring with members of hacking groups known as LulzSec and Anonymous.
+U.S. prosecutors say the evidence underscores Assange’s efforts to procure and release classified information, allegations that form the basis of criminal charges.

-Summers accused U.S. prosecutors of filing the new indictment “in desperation” because “they knew that they would lose” with their existing case.

-Assange’s lawyers argue that he is a journalist entitled to First Amendment protection and say the leaked documents exposed U.S. military wrongdoing.
-Among the files released by WikiLeaks was a video of a 2007 Apache helicopter attack by American forces in Baghdad that killed 11 people, including two Reuters journalists.
+Assange’s lawyers, however, argue that he is a journalist entitled to First Amendment protection and say the leaked documents exposed U.S. military wrongdoing.
+Among the files released by WikiLeaks was video of a 2007 Apache helicopter attack by American forces in Baghdad that killed 11 people, including two Reuters journalists.

 In 2012, Assange sought refuge inside the Ecuadorian Embassy, where he was beyond the reach of U.K. and Swedish authorities — but also effectively a prisoner, unable to leave the tiny diplomatic mission in London.
 The relationship between Assange and his hosts eventually soured, and he was evicted from the embassy in April 2019.
 British police immediately arrested him for jumping bail in 2012.

-Sweden dropped the sex crime investigations in November 2019 because so much time had elapsed, but Assange remains in London’s high-security Belmarsh Prison as he awaits the extradition decision.
+Sweden dropped the sex crimes investigations in November 2019 because so much time had elapsed, but Assange remains in London’s high-security Belmarsh Prison as he awaits the extradition decision.

 Journalism organizations and human rights groups have urged Britain to refuse the extradition request.
 Amnesty International said Assange was “the target of a negative public campaign by U.S. officials at the highest levels.”